speech-clarin-pl/clarin-pl-api/README.md

 This project is written in Node js as the backend (API) for a new speech proccessing platform, developed as a part of CLARIN project.
-The current deployment of this platform is available at [https://mowa.clarin-pl.eu:8433/](https://mowa.clarin-pl.eu:8433/).
-This is the beta version of the new platform.
-The previous platform is available at [https://mowa.clarin-pl.eu/](https://mowa.clarin-pl.eu/).
-All features are intended to be developed here.
-Any suggestions and comment are welcomed.
+The current deployment of this platform is available at [https://mowa.clarin-pl.eu](https://mowa.clarin-pl.eu).

 ## How to run the app
 In order to run the app, rename the .env.example into .env and define the environmental variables defined there.
 Then run app.js in node.